-Is it still possible to have an enjoyable holiday in Phuket if it’s “off season”?
-Here, we’ll share with you the weather facts and things you need to know about a trip to Phuket, Thailand, during the tropical rainy season that falls from May to October each year.
+Is it still possible to have an enjoyable holiday in Phuket if it’s “off-season”?
+Here, I’ll share with you the weather facts and things you need to know about a trip to Phuket, Thailand, during the tropical rainy season that falls from May to October each year.

 Table of Contents